Big kids get tired too, but are there strollers that will support their weight?

 - Safety harness.
 My older kid doesn’t like to be buckled in, but sometimes it’s necessary for keeping him in one spot!
 I like this safety harness because he can easily put the buckles into place by himself if my hands are full.
 But he can’t get himself out yet.
 This has saved me from chasing him down quite a few times!

 - Weight limit.
-You can fit a kid up to 65 pounds in the Techno XLR.
+You can fit a kid up to 55 pounds in the B-Lively.
 I like that because I have kids that are big for their age.
 I can actually use this stroller well into their childhood because of the generous weight limit.
-This stroller can comfortably fit a 4 year old and still push around smoothly.
+This stroller can comfortably fit a 4-year-old and still push around smoothly.

 I’ll be honest: this is my favorite stroller on the list.
 This jogging stroller can honestly be used from birth (with the car seat adapter) until your kid can’t physically fit, which will likely be in early elementary school age.
 It’s not terribly expensive, and it will do everything you need it to do.

 The Joovy Zoom 360 Ultralight is a fantastically large, yet lightweight jogging stroller.
 The graphite-colored aircraft aluminum frame allows for sturdy construction without a lot of weight.
 The stroller features 16 inch tires on the back and a lockable 12 inch swivel tire on the front.
 Like all jogging strollers with a swivel wheel, it pulls to one side when locked.
 Don’t worry- a tire pump is included for those unexpected flats!
 Shock-absorbing suspension, a straight rear axle and a one-step dual-sided parking brake completes the tire system.